 Today these cave houses have been turned into some of the finest hotels and villas found anywhere in the world.
 The iconic Katikies Hotel and the 1864 The Sea Captain’s House are two of the best examples.

 Some 3,500 years ago a massive volcano formed the caldera and the surrounding islands.

 Santorini’s long and rich history can be seen in its many extraordinary historical sites, including Ancient Thera and the Akrotiri, which houses the remains of the most important Minoan site outside of Crete.
 Alongside this, there are ruins of Venetian castles to explore, including the Castle of Oia, which is a favourite haunt for tourists watching the famous Santorini sunset.
 Ancient Thira Tours runs a number of highly recommended historical and cultural tours of the island.

-Synonymous with the island are its 250+ churches, which reflect its maritime history and the belief through the centuries that God would favour devout worshippers with safe sea journeys.
-Santorini My Tour runs a fantastic Santorini Church Tour to the most historical places of worship on the island.
+Synonymous with most images of the island are its 250+ churches, which reflect its maritime history and the belief through the centuries that God would favour devout worshippers with safe sea journeys.
+Join a superb tour to the most historical places of worship with Santorini My Tour.

 For devoted history buffs, Discover Greek Culture offers a Grace and Beauty in Wild Santorini cultural tour, which traces the island’s Byzantine past.

 Despite the island’s harsh climate and winds, it is remarkably fertile and boasts a seriously good wine industry which has been operating for centuries.